 When hiring a car accident attorney or wrongful death lawyer, prospective clients should be upfront with any concerns they have at the outset.
 Your meeting is protected by attorney-client privilege.
 The meeting also allows you an opportunity to speak with the lawyer and have your questions answered.
 One question every injury victim or survivor should ask is how the lawyer intends to look out for your financial interests.

-All injury attorneys are contingency fee attorneys.
-This means that all the costs we accumulate are charged to the client if there is a recovery in their case.
+All injury attorneys are contingency fee attorneys, meaning that all the costs we accumulate are charged to the client, if there is a recovery in their case.
 As such, wanting to know whether an attorney is going to look out for the financial interests of the client throughout the case is a very appropriate concern.

 There are many ways throughout a case to spend more money than needed.
 This is important.
 All this money will eventually be paid back by the client from whatever is recovered!